maxoizs/BT/README.md

 ## TODO
-Wire an IoC lib to aid us add more unit tests, especially to test game and player
+write IoC module for test project to enable us from writing unit tests for Game and Player class